How To Create a Resume Using a Template in Word (With Tips)

 After you've finalized your resume, make sure you convert the document to a PDF.
-This safeguards it against any formatting issues and ensures the design and fonts display as intended.
-Different computers and versions of Word have different font packages, and if your resume template has custom fonts or elements, saving it as a PDF will keep them looking as intended.
+This safeguards it against any formatting issues and ensures the design and fonts display as you intend.
+Different computers and versions of Word have different font packages, and if your resume template has custom fonts or elements, saving it as a PDF can help maintain your ideal look.

 After you've created the PDF, hyperlink your email address for effective communication.
 You can do this by opening the PDF, clicking "File", then "Content Editing", then "Add" and "Edit Link".
 Highlight the text you want to hyperlink, and enter your email address when prompted.
 This can allow a hiring manager to easily contact you by clicking on your highlighted address.

 Please note that the company mentioned in this article is not associated with Indeed.